oracle/weblogic-kubernetes-operator/docs-source/content/samples/simple/domains/model-in-image/_index.md

   - JRF image models in this sample have a `domainInfo -> RCUDbInfo` stanza that reference a `sample-domain1-rcu-access` secret with appropriate values for attributes `rcu_prefix`, `rcu_schema_password`, and `rcu_db_conn_string` for accessing the Oracle database that you deployed to the default namespace as one of the prerequisite steps.

 ##### Reusing or sharing RCU tables

-TBD Rename to something like `Saving and restoring JRF domain OPSS wallets`?

 Note that when you successfully deploy your JRF domain resource for the first time, the introspector job will initialize the RCU tables for the domain using the `domainInfo -> RCUDbInfo` stanza in the WDT model plus the `configuration.opss.walletPasswordSecret` specified in the domain resource.
 The job will also create a new domain home.
 Finally, the operator will also capture an OPSS wallet file from the new domain's local directory and place this file in a new Kubernetes config map.